North Texas Municipal Water District (NTMWD) provides wholesale wastewater services to 24 communities and 1.4 million

 Leader in Reuse

 Reusing water reduces our reliance on acquiring new water sources, extends existing supplies and provides a drought-resistant water resource.
 With the largest water reuse program in Texas, NTMWD diverts and treats more than 14 billion gallons annually.
-Our East Fork Reuse Project is a man-made wetland area covering nearly 2,000 acres with more than one million aquatic plants that naturally purify the water.
+Our East Fork Water Reuse Project is a man-made wetland area covering nearly 2,000 acres with more than one million aquatic plants that naturally purify the water.
 From this wetland project, we can pump up to 90 million gallons per day to Lavon Lake.

 Wastewater Service Area